 After you have waited for at least one minute, plug the TV back into the outlet.
 Power it on as normal, and you should no longer have a flickering TV!

-Check for Loose of Damaged Cables
+3. Check for Loose or Damaged Cables

 One of the most common reasons for a flickering TV screen is loose or damaged cables.
 Take the time to thoroughly check the quality of each cord connected to the TV.

 The ends of a cable are likely places for exposed or frayed wires to occur.
-If you notice any damage, then it could be the reason for your problem.
+If you notice any damage, it could be the reason for your problem.

 Replacing the damaged cords is inexpensive and simple to do.
 Just be careful unplugging the device when there are exposed wires.